adrianmoya/es-docs.behat.org/en/index.rst

 Behat is an open source behavior driven development framework for PHP 5.3.

-Behat was inspired by Ruby’s Cucumber project and especially it’s syntax part (Gherkin).
+Behat was inspired by Ruby’s Cucumber project and especially its syntax part (Gherkin).
 It tries to be like Cucumber with input (Feature files) and output (console formatters).

-After installation, read this great articles about BDD:
+After installation, read these great articles about BDD:

 * `Dan North's "What's in a Story?" <http://dannorth.net/whats-in-a-story/>`_
 * `Cucumber's "Backgrounder" <https://github.com/aslakhellesoy/cucumber/wiki/Cucumber-Backgrounder>`_